East India Club: Sports sections

 In addition to the facilities at the St James's Square clubhouse, the club has several sports sections.
 There are active Chess, Cricket, Rowing, Rugby, Billiards, Shooting and Polo teams.
 The club also has a sports blazer, which may be worn by club members.

 Cricket

 There is a mix of Sunday friendly cricket and T20 evening matches, and they end the season with a tour in another country.

+Polo

+The Polo Section is a community within the club, with a calendar of events, particularly during the British grass season (April to September).
+In addition to their active playing schedule, they organise spectating trips both within the UK and abroad, as well as a variety of social events.

 Rowing

 The Rowing Section boats out of Quintin Boat Club in Chiswick and competes at events throughout the year.
 It has twice competed in the Ladies' Challenge Plate as a composite crew and once qualified for the Thames Challenge Cup at Henley Royal Regatta.
 In 2022, the Section won the Small Club Pennant at the Head of the River Race.
 The Rowing Section has a different blazer from the main club for those who have competed at senior events or have been awarded a blazer for services to club rowing.